Kumaravel655/android-/README.md

+## EX NO:01
+## DATE:
-# Ex.No: 1 To create a database table and to display the database table field using SQLite Database in Android Studio.
+# <p align="center">To create a database table and to display the database table field using SQLite Database in Android Studio.

 ## AIM: